izabelcavassim/Tree-of-life/week36.md

 From now on, before you start any analysis you are well advised to determine the best substitution model first

 ## The first phylogeny
-First solve Mega tutorial 4
+First solve Mega tutorial 4, that can be found [here](https://www.dropbox.com/s/g47okbhljlov2e5/Mega%20tutorial%204.docx?dl=0) then:
-then

 Reopen flucoding.meg and choose to construct phylogeny First choose UPGMA with the best substitution model that it allows (UPGMA can not be run with all substitution models).
 1. What does this method assume?
 2. What is bootstrap?
     a.
 Choose 1000 bootstrap replicates, what does it then mean if a branch is supported by 90%?
 3. Which substitution model should you use?
 4. Should you use uniform rates?

 Build the tree and look at it carefully in the tree explorer

 1. What does it show for flu in cats and dogs
     a.
 Does the phylogeny follow H subtypes or species?
 2. Save the tree as a user tree for later use, call it UPGMA Now repeat the same exercise with